s3ansh33p/ATR-Writeups/2024/medium/code_conversion/README.md

 ## Description

-Pseudocode for a Brainsave algorithm was found in Dr Curing’s files, but the local source code cannot be found.
+Pseudocode for a Brainsave algorithm was found in Dr Curing's files, but the local source code cannot be found.

 Implement the algorithm using different coding languages and uncover the truth.